DIY – How to Trim Tree Branches Yourself

 First, know when DIY tree trimming is appropriate, and when it’s not.
 If you want to prune a small tree that has lightweight branches, go for it.
 However, think twice about pruning a tree that’s near a power line, large branches overhanging your roof, or if the branches are too heavy for you to easily handle.

 If you’ve decided to go ahead, just start with a little DIY tree branch trimming.
 First, you’ll need to understand the parts of the tree and branch.
-The branch collar is the enlarged area at the base of the branch that connects it to the tree.
-The branch bark ridge is between the tree trunk and the branch; it’s raised a little higher than the branch.
+The branch collar is the enlarged area … Read the rest >>>>

 Is your Water Environmentally Friendly?